Agoric/documentation/main/zoe/api/zoe-helpers.md

   assertProposalShape,
 } from '@agoric/zoe/src/contractSupport';
 ```
-**tyg todo: Do the exported methods in .../contractSupport/index.js all need to be documented?
-Specifically, the ones not in the zoeHelpers.js file?**

-Note that almost all ZoeHelpers require `zcf` as a first argument.
+Note that almost all ZoeHelpers require `zcf`, a `ContractFacet` as a first argument.
-**tyg todo: Why?
-Also, if this is a contractFacet rather than a string,
-where is it coming from?
-Looking at the contracts, the only prior zcf
-looked to be the argument to start(), which also seemed to just be a 'zcf' string?**
+Since they are contract helpers, they have access to the contract source code, which
+passes in `zcf`, the contract facet object, when it runs `start()`.

 ## assertIssuerKeywords(zcf, keywords)
 - `zcf` `{ContractFacet}`